iced-rs/rfcs/text/0021-accessibility.md

 - Persistent widget tree with diffing.
 - Improved focus handling
 - automated testing of accessibility implementations
-- multi-window (some changes to the winit implementation would need to be made)
+- multi-window - Some changes to the winit implementation would need to be made for multi-window, and can sorta be previewed in https://github.com/pop-os/iced/tree/accesskit in iced-sctk.
+It supports multi windows, layer surfaces, and popups on wayland.
+It is also using the unix platform adapter instead of the winit adapter among a few other differences.)